jbirch/advent-rs/aoc-2023/README.md

 ----------------------------------------------------------------------

-[//]: #day-00 (TODO: I don't know how current_dir works in RustRover)
+[//]: #day-00 (TODO: I don't know how current_dir works in RustRover) But I did some dodgy shit to """fix""" it!

 [//]: #day-01 (TODO: I need to upskill on generics, associated types, and traits)
 [//]: #day-01 (TODO: I need to understand when to prefer &str over String and the implications of such)
 [//]: #day-01 (TODO: I don't know the implications of Try, From, TryInto, and TryFrom)